 The expression of genes seems to depend on the individual parent of the allele.
 In the animal kingdom, for example in large cats and equidae, the following can be observed:

 If the bigger kind provides the mother, the offspring become bigger than the parents (mules, liger), while if the smaller type provides the mother the children become smaller and the death rate of the foetuses is very high (Tiger-lion, mules).

 It makes therefore a difference both who mates with whom and also in whose family the offspring grows up and looks for its new partner.
 In any case, however, such a mixture is possible and for humans it is proven in studies.

 It seems that only (bigger) female Neanderthals and male modern humans mixed with success and that male foeti were rejected.

 But who are we then?

-If every one of us who reads this article wonders what he is, the answer is almost always ‘a half-breed’.
+If anyone reading this article wonders now, what he is, the answer is almost always ‘a half-breed’.

 The starting point of the journey of the creation of the human being seems to have been Homo erectus 1 – direct ancestor of the Neanderthal, the Denisova human and the African modern human.
 An African ghost species, whose gene flows can be detected in Africa but nowhere else, has not yet been identified, but we can call it Homo erectus 2.